 “Hooray,” they cried in unison.
 Before Duncan could say anything further, they took off running back toward the stairs, their footsteps thundering loudly enough to wake the entire staff.
 Abandoning his brandy, he slowly rose from his seat and followed his children up to their room.

 When he reached the door, both twins each had a book in hand, thrusting it in their father’s face.

 “Read this one,” Chloe said, waving her book of choice frantically.

 “No, I hate that one,” Marcus said, pushing his sister out of the way and holding up his book.
 “Read this book, Papa.”

 “Stop bickering, children,” he said, with very little conviction.

-The twins seemed to hear that their father was less than firm with his words.
+The twins seemed to hear that their father was less than a firm with his words.
 They continued to argue about whose book deserved to be read that night.
 Duncan rubbed his temple, just about to consider reading both of them, despite having told them he would only read a little.
 Then, another idea occurred to him.

 “How would the both of you like it if I read you your mother’s favorite story?” he asked.

 The children stopped fighting at once and froze in place, looking at their father in awe.